WindyYam/EventHub/README.md

 The value of the Event_t (which is uint8_t) can be an extra data to your processing

 Use ActionScheduler for queue and get rid of ISR context, which means you can send event from ISR context as well

+The whole idea of events is to decouple your modules, so that if you want a button event from button module to trigger Led module behaviour(without registering onPress callback stuff from the button module, because it is complicated in code, and has ISR context issue), the EventHub is the most natural way(at the cost of dependency on EventHub), so button module and Led module don't need to know the others' existence